zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ## Proposal

-The proposed solution is to add a deploy configuration option that has a `map[string]string` referencing the names of charts within the Zarf Package correlated with their overridden namespaces.
+The proposed solution is to introduce a new named override config to Zarf to allow for a managed way to provide overrides for namespaces and eventually different values.
+This allows for potential future override expansion while also forcing the overrides to be named and versioned to a package rather than be as fluid as an existing zarf-config file helping reduce declarative loss.
+These overrides could also eventually be signed as an artifact if desired.

 ### User Stories (Optional)